denisidoro/navi/docs/paths_and_environment_variables.md

 export NAVI_CONFIG="~/.config/navi/config.yaml"
 export NAVI_PATH="~/.local/share/navi"
 ```
-Note!
-Even when set, `$NAVI_PATH` will not be used when installing cheat
+Despite `$NAVI_PATH` being set, it will not be used when installing cheat
 sheets directly via navi's own commands.

 For example when running `navi add repo <repo>`, the default paths as per the `directories-next`